hieplt23/hieplt23/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-Hello, I am Hiep Le, an AI and C++ programmer.
+Hello, I am Hiep, an AI and C++ programmer.
 I am interested in machine learning, computer vision, algorithms, and continually updating myself with the latest technologies and techniques.<br>
 ## 📫 How to reach me:

  Email: lethanhhiep0220@gmail.com